webbpinner/OpenVDMv2/README.md

 ####Setup the Samba shares

 ```
 obey pam restrictions = no
 ```

 Add to end of the `smb.conf` file.
-Set the user in `write list` to the username created during the OS the installation:
+Set the user in `write list` to the username created during the OS the installation and the `apth` to the corresponding folders created above:

 ```
 [CruiseData]
   comment=Cruise Data, read-only access to guest